Find out when your exams will be held and how to access your personal exam timetable.

 How to access your exam timetable

-Some exams will not be centrally-managed and will be coordinated by your faculty.
+Some exams will be coordinated by your faculty.
 If you have any faculty-managed exams, you will be notified of this by your Subject Coordinator.

 Your exam details

-This displays the exam type for your exam.
-Different exam types will have different time commitments and conditions, so you will need to be prepared for the assigned exam types for each of your exams.
+This displays the format for your exam.
+Different exam formats will have different time commitments and conditions, so you will need to be prepared for the assigned exam formats for each of your exams.

 - If you can't view your full timetable in my.unimelb, try searching for your individual subjects using the subject code via the exam timetable system.